spack/spack/lib/spack/docs/workflows.rst

     Spack-built compiler can be given to an IDE without requiring the IDE to load that compiler's module.

-Unfortunately, Spacks' RPATH support does not work in all case.
+Unfortunately, Spack's RPATH support does not work in all case.
 For example:

  1. Software comes in many forms --- not just compiled ELF binaries, but also as interpreted code in Python, R, JVM bytecode, etc.